-, Daily & Weekly Documentation Observation and Tracking of Engagement in the Prepared Environment for individual children as well as the entire class Quarterly Progress Reporting Individual tracking and reporting of the child's progress in the Montessori Prepared Environment, with a focus on Executive Functioning, Social/Emotional Development and Academic Learning Annual Assessment of Growth Steele uses NWEA MAP, STAAR Assessments
+Daily & Weekly Documentation Observation and Tracking of Engagement in the Prepared Environment for individual children as well as the entire class

+Benchmark Reporting Students will complete benchmark assessments as well as observations periodically throughout the year.
+We strive to know where each child is at all times and these assessments help us do that.
+Annual Assessment of Growth Steele uses NWEA MAP, STAAR Assessments